ASTUTELY · SERVICES · 07

 Long-tail keywords are where startups win.

-Low-competition, high-intent terms convert better and are achievable for new sites.
-We find the gaps your competitors missed and build authority there first — then use that foundation to climb to harder terms over time.
+Low-competition, high-intent terms convert better and are reachable for new sites.
+We find the gaps your competitors missed, build authority there first, then use that foundation to climb to harder terms over time.

 No bloated retainers or enterprise tactics.
 Focused work on what actually moves the needle for a new or early-stage site.